VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 ### version

-Prints the version of the Scala CLI and the default version of Scala (which can be overridden in the project).
+Prints the version of the Scala CLI and the default version of Scala.

-If network connection is available, this sub-command also checks if the installed Scala CLI is up-to-date.
+You are currently viewing the basic help for the version sub-command.
+You can view the full help by running:

-The version of the Scala CLI is the version of the command-line tool that runs Scala programs, which is distinct from the Scala version of the compiler.
-We recommend to specify the version of the Scala compiler for a project in its sources (via a using directive).
-Otherwise, Scala CLI falls back to the default Scala version defined by the runner.
+   [1mscala-cli version --help-full[0m
 For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/version

 Accepts option groups: [logging](./cli-options.md#logging-options), [verbosity](./cli-options.md#verbosity-options), [version](./cli-options.md#version-options)